hackyfan/spotify-recs/README.md

 # Spotify Music Analyzer and Recommender

 <h3>
-   Unfortunately this no longer works.
-It relied on audio_analysis() and audio_features(), functions that the Spotify WebAPI no longer supports as of 11/2024.
+⚠️ Note: This project is no longer functional due to changes in the Spotify Web API as of November 2024.
+   The API function <code>audio_features()</code>—essential to the analyzer—is no longer supported.
 RIP!
 </h3>

-## Available Actions:
+## Features:
-- Input a related artist and get a list of up to ten, or however many you specify, related artists
+- Find Related Artists: Input an artist's name to get a list of up to 10 (or a custom-specified number) of related artists.
-- Input a song and get the spotify analysis of its mood, poppiness, bounciness, etc
+- Analyze a Song: Enter a song to get an analysis of its mood, tempo, key, energy, and other characteristics.
-- You're also able to get a list of songs with similar spotify analysis by the related artist of the singer
+- Discover Similar Songs: Generate a list of songs with similar audio profiles by related artists.

-## Features

-- **Artist and Song Search**: Search for an artist or songs by name to begin analysis.
-- **Audio Feature Analysis**: Analyzes audio features like tempo, loudness, and key to identify patterns in your favorite songs.
-- **Related Artists and Songs**: Recommends artists and songs based on your input.

 ## Requirements